CUHK-AIoT-Sensing/AquaScan/README.md

 * pre_sonar.py: denoise sonar images and detect objects on the sonar image.
 * pre_sonar_opt: optimize the dynamic object detection with binary search.
 This function is suitable for shallow pools and noisy environments.

-Denoising and object detection contains both static noise remove(remove noise caused by poolsides and wall reflection which may be localized outside the wall).
+Denoising and object detection contain both static noise removal (removing noise caused by poolsides and wall reflection, which may be localized outside the wall).

-Before using the function for your collected data, you should configure the data_remove and remove_line in the pre_sonar(_opt_yoho).
+Before using the function for your collected data, you should configure the data_remove and remove_line in the pre_sonar(_opt).
 Data_remove means removing the areas of the background signals.
 Remove_line means removing the swimming lanes.

 #### Usage Guide
 #### Parameters of pre_sonar_opt.py